1989 Tiananmen Square protests and massacre: 2–3 June

 On 2 June, Deng Xiaoping and several party elders met with the three PSC members—Li Peng, Qiao Shi, and Yao Yilin—who remained after Zhao Ziyang and Hu Qili had been ousted.
 The committee members agreed to clear the square so "the riot can be halted and order be restored to the Capital".
-They also agreed that the square needed to be cleared as peacefully as possible; but if protesters did not cooperate, the troops would be authorized to use force to complete the job.
+They also agreed that the square needed to be cleared as peacefully as possible; but if protesters did not cooperate, the troops would be authorised to use force to complete the job.
 That day, state-run newspapers reported that troops were positioned in ten key areas in the city.
 Units of the 27th, 65th, and 24th armies were secretly moved into the Great Hall of the People on the west side of the square and the Ministry of Public Security compound east of the square.

-On the evening of 2 June, reports that an army trencher ran over four civilians, killing three, sparked fear that the army and the police were trying to advance into Tiananmen Square.
-Student leaders issued emergency orders to set up roadblocks at major intersections to prevent the entry of troops into the center of the city.
+On the evening of 2 June, an accident occurred in which a PAP jeep ran onto a sidewalk, killing three civilian pedestrians and injuring a fourth.
+This incident sparked fear that the army and the police were trying to advance into Tiananmen Square.
+Student leaders issued emergency orders to set up roadblocks at major intersections to prevent the entry of troops into the centre of the city.

-On the morning of 3 June, students and residents discovered troops dressed in plainclothes trying to smuggle weapons into the city.
-The students seized and handed the weapons to Beijing police.
-The students protested outside the Xinhua Gate of the Zhongnanhai leadership compound, and the police fired tear gas.
-Unarmed troops emerged from the Great Hall of the People and were quickly met with crowds of protesters.
-Protesters stoned the police, forcing them to retreat inside the Zhongnanhai compound, while 5,000 unarmed soldiers attempting to advance to the square were forced by protesters to retreat temporarily.

-At 4:30pm on 3 June, the three PSC members met with military leaders, Beijing Party Secretary Li Ximing, mayor Chen Xitong, and a member of the State Council secretariat Luo Gan, and finalized the order for the enforcement of martial law: